-Hampshire's chief constable has praised a police officer who fought off all three London Bridge attackers with just his baton after being blinded in one eye as they swiped at him with their knives.
+Hampshire's chief constable has praised a police officer who off all three London Bridge attackers with just his baton after being blinded in one eye as they swiped at him with their knives.

 Olivia Pinkney told Wayne Marques in a tweet that he was 'the finest policing has' and that the whole of the Hampshire force saluted him.